Harkame/ProcessBlocker/README.md

 Program that kill process regularly (every 10s)

-At start, this program will create an new key in SOFTWARE\\Microsoft\\Windows\\CurrentVersion\\Run with current arguments to make this program run at computer start
+At start, this program will create a new key in SOFTWARE\\Microsoft\\Windows\\CurrentVersion\\Run with current arguments to make this program run at computer start

 ## Requirements